Frequently Asked Questions

 The test production facility was operational at LEDeG (The Ladakh Ecological Development Group) in their workshop space in Leh Ladakh, from September through to end of November 2016.

-The primary purpose was to develop the Himalayan Rocket Stove which is the metal box unit designed as a heater for Himalayan family homes.
-In the testing of materials for this, we discovered the method for making smokeless cook stoves (chulhas) quite by chance, using the method of adding puffed rice along with cut straw to the clay mix.
+The primary purpose was to develop the primary Himalayan Rocket Stove (now known as the ECO1) which is a metal box unit designed as a heater for Himalayan family homes.
+In the testing of materials for this, we discovered a method for making smokeless cook stoves (chulhas) quite by chance, adding puffed rice along with cut straw to the clay mix.
 The straw is added to provide strength to the clay, and the rice is added for the insulating aspect.

 How did you test the stoves in the Himalayas?

-After receiving the grant, I set up a test production facility in Ladakh in conjunction with LEDeG (Ladakh Ecological Development Group).
+After receiving a grant from the “Dykes Charitable Trust (USA)”, I set up a test production facility in Ladakh in conjunction with LEDeG (Ladakh Ecological Development Group).

-I had a large workshop space and a team of 4 staff who worked full time on the stoves, building and developing the designs I had brought from Australia.
+I had a large workshop space and a team of 4 staff who worked full time on the stoves, building and working on the designs I had started developing in Australia.

-Over this period, around 20 stoves were produced and placed into homes for testing and feedback.
-Based on the real time feedback from users in a range of Himalayan homes, we tweaked and refined the prototype significantly, and introduced the hot water system into one of the models.
+Over this period, around 20-25 stoves were produced and placed into homes for testing and feedback.
+Based on the real time feedback from users in a range of Himalayan homes, we tweaked and refined the prototype significantly, and introduced a hot water system into one of the models.

 At the same time, we were also exploring the various application of rocket stove technology with a wide range of prototypes being developed onsite.
 These included large space heaters, hot water systems, a rocket stove clay oven for bread and pizza, and various other ways of working with clay to make highly efficient and smokeless fires.

-It was here that we developed an incredibly easy and cost effective system for making smokeless cookstoves (chullas).
-Seeing the potential to apply this to the issue of Household Air Pollution, I decided to set up a parallel not-for-profit project called the Smokeless Cookstove Revolution, aimed at sharing this technique in a training format.
+It was here that we developed an incredibly easy and cost effective system for making smokeless cookstoves (chulhas).
+Seeing the potential to apply this to the issue of Household Air Pollution, I have since set up a parallel not-for-profit project called the Smokeless Cookstove Revolution, aimed at sharing this technique in a training format.

 What is the cost of fuel?

-Approximately 10,000 INR ($200AUD) is the typical cost per year for wood for the existing stoves (Bhukaris) if they purchase it.
-In some cases they collect the wood, so the expense is in terms of labour and time and health risks (usually women and children have this responsibility).
+Fuel cost in the Himalayas varies according to location.
+It can be as low as 10,000 INR ($200AUD) in the Kullu region with lots of forest cover, and up to 30 – 40,000/- in remote and colder regions like upper Kinnaur and Spiti.
+This is a typical cost per year for wood for the existing stoves (Bukharis) if they purchase from a supplier.
+In some cases they collect wood themselves, so the expense is in terms of labour, time and health risks (often women and children have this responsibility).

 There are other associated and indirect costs attached to this.
-Each stove using the average of 1000kg firewood per year is depleting the forest by one mature tree each year.
+A stove using an average of 1000kg firewood per year is depleting the forest by one mature tree each year.
 This in turn is adding to CO2 emissions and black carbon on the snow and ice of the Himalayas which is increasing snow melt and contributing to water access costs.
+In higher regions I have heard of fuel consumption closer to 5000kg / year.

 Who is the team involved with the project?